KalicoCrew/kalico/docs/MPC.md

 ![Calibration](/docs/img/MPC_realtime_output.png)

-# USEAGE NOTES AND QUESTIONS
+# USEAGE NOTES, KNOWN ISSUES, AND QUESTIONS

-- Over/undershoot for the temperature sensor may be seen.
-MPC controls for the temperature of the heater block.
-The modeled temperature of the block where heat is applied to the filament and thus the most important parameter for melting filament.
+- Over/undershoot for the temperature sensor may be noted.
+MPC controls for the temperature of the heater block and not the temperature sensor like PID.
+The modeled temperature of the block where heat is applied to the filament.
+Thus, block temperature, is the most important parameter for melting filament.
+For some systems print macros may need a larger window for the temperature start to account for sensor over/undershoot.
+Try adjust the smoothing factor to 0.4375 to reduce over/undershoot.

-- Overshoot/undershoot happens because the ambient transfer coefficient can't be determined perfectly and so the power balance makes the system settle slightly off the target.
-The ambient temperature then slowly gets corrected until balance is achieved.
+- Overshoot/undershoot can occur because the ambient transfer coefficient can't be determined perfectly.
+This small error in the modeled power balance makes the system settle slightly off the target.
+MPC slowly corrects the ambient temperature temp until balance is achieved.

-- Bed calibration parameters appear not to be repeatable.
-It is curently unknown if this materially affect performance of MPC for bed_heaters.
+- Bed calibration parameters can vary between calibration runs.
+It is curently unknown if this materially affect performance of MPC for bed heaters.

 - Does the hotend need to be close to the bed during calibration?

-- Should the bed and chamber be at printing temperature for best calibration?

-- Print macros will need a larger start window to account for sensor over/undershoot.
-A reccomend macro for this.
+- Systems with powerful part cooling fans and underpowered heaters can be challenging for MPC to control.

 # BACKGROUND

 ## MPC Algorithm